apptainer/singularity-userdocs/endpoint.rst

 Managing OCI Registries
 -----------------------

-It is common for users of Singularity to use OCI registries as sources for their container images.
+It is common for users of apptainer to use OCI registries as sources for their container images.
 Some registries require credentials to access certain images or the registry itself.
-Previously, the only methods in Singularity to supply credentials to registries were to supply credentials for each command or set environment variables for a single registry.
+Previously, the only methods in apptainer to supply credentials to registries were to supply credentials for each command or set environment variables for a single registry.
 See :ref:`Authentication via Interactive Login <sec:authentication_via_docker_login>`
 and :ref:`Authentication via Environment Variables <sec:authentication_via_environment_variables>`

-Singularity 3.7 introduces the ability for users to supply credentials on a per registry basis with the ``remote`` command group.
+apptainer 3.7 introduces the ability for users to supply credentials on a per registry basis with the ``remote`` command group.

 Users can login to an oci registry with the ``remote login`` command by